QuickJot

 Competitive analysis of various journaling apps.
 Compares the apps DailyBean, Penzu, Five Minute Journal: Self-Care, Day One, and Grid Diary.
 Compares them based on accessibility, features, strengths, weaknesses, and calendar integration.

-We found that a majority of these apps had strengths in being very simple and organized.
-We found the most appealing apps to be the ones that had minimal features and were more straight to the point in journaling.
+We found that a majority of these apps had strengths in being very simple and organized, with the most appealing apps having minimal features being more straight to the point.

 INTERVIEWS